shuaichenphysics/shuaichenphysics.github.io/_posts/2023-11-30-supercurrent_sc.md

 $$\gamma_{\mathbf{k}\sigma}^{\dagger}\vert\mathrm{BCS}\rangle$$ with
 an energy $$E=E_{GS}+E(\mathbf{k})$$.
 It has a finite energy gap.
-In fact, we have the second type of excitation, that is the gapless Bosonic Goldstone mode.In fact, it will cost at least energy $$2\Delta$$ to create a Cooper pair state $$\gamma_{\mathbf{k}\uparrow}^{\dagger}\gamma_{\mathbf{-k}\downarrow}^{\dagger}\vert\mathrm{BCS}\rangle$$, which can be taken as local excitations.
+In fact, we have the second type of excitation, that is the gapless Bosonic Goldstone mode.
+By contrast it will cost at least energy $$2\Delta$$ to create a Cooper pair state $$\gamma_{\mathbf{k}\uparrow}^{\dagger}\gamma_{\mathbf{-k}\downarrow}^{\dagger}\vert\mathrm{BCS}\rangle$$, which can be taken as local excitations (in momentum space).
 Instead, to pursue the Goldstone mode, we can consider a new mean-field ansatz

 $$